Tur41k/message-encrypt/README.md

 # message-encryption
-A moonloader script allows you to communicate in encrypted messages.
+The Moonloader script allows you to communicate using encrypted messages in GTA SA-MP.

-It also requires CLEO 4+, SAMPFUNCS 5+ and samp events libraries to work.
+It also requires CLEO 4+, SAMPFUNCS 5+ and samp event libraries to work.

 ## Description of the script